…by Jonas E. Alexis and Henry Makow

 After heavily inducing himself with psilocybin, Huxley told Leary in a chilling conversation: “‘Your role is quite simple.
 Become a cheerleader for evolution.
 That’s what I did and my grandfather before me.
 These brain-drugs, mass-produced in the laboratories, will bring about vast changes in society.
 All we can do is spread the word.
 The obstacle to this evolution, Timothy, is the Bible.’”
 Timothy Leary, Flashbacks: An Autobiography (New York: G.P.
 Putnam’s Sons, 1983), 43-44.

-Posted by Jonas E. Alexis on March 17, 2017, With 4381 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on March 17, 2017, With 4469 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.